-Reference to 'parent' - natural/adoptive parents and co-habiting partners covering 'end-on' courses and transfers).
-References to 'parent' from this paragraph through to paragraph 251 should be taken to also mean the partner of the student's natural / adoptive parent where applicable.
-Administrators should refer to paragraphs 220 and 221 on how to identify a co-habiting partner.
+Reference to 'parent' - natural/adoptive parents and co-habiting partners

+206. Depending on the year the student started their course, and subject to paragraph 207 below, the residual income of the natural / adoptive parent's partner may need to be included in the household income assessment for student support (see table at paragraph 24 - also noting the provision covering 'end-on' courses and transfers).
+References to 'parent' in this guidance from this paragraph through to paragraph 259 should be taken to also mean the partner of the student's natural / adoptive parent where applicable.
+Administrators should refer to paragraphs 215and 216 on how to identify a co-habiting partner.